Drop/Add, Withdrawals, and Refunds

 Financial Impact

-Withdrawing from a course means a student is financially responsible for the course and a grade of "W" will appear on a transcript.
-A grade of "W" on a transcript impacts credit completion rate but will not impact a GPA (Grade Point Average).
+Withdrawing from a course means a student is financially responsible for the course, and a grade of “W” will appear on the transcript.
+A grade of “W” impacts credit completion rate but does not affect GPA (Grade Point Average).

 Total vs. Partial Withdrawal

-Total Withdrawal means withdrawing from all registered courses while a partial withdrawal means only withdrawing from one or some of registered courses.
+A total withdrawal means withdrawing from all registered courses, while a partial withdrawal means withdrawing from one or more registered courses.

 Withdrawal deadline dates display for all courses within eServices.
 After login, choose “View/modify course schedule” and “Last Dates to Drop/Withdraw” will display with a clock icon.
 Hovering over the clock will display a message with the deadline dates.
 Withdrawal deadline dates can also be viewed by clicking on “Print Schedule” in the top right corner.
 This will open a window which displays your course schedule with a column indicating the withdrawal deadline dates for the course(s) in which you are registered.